myunghyunj/FluxMD-simulation/README.md

 FluxMD combines static intra-protein force fields with dynamic protein-ligand interactions to identify binding sites.
 The method:

 1. Pre-calculates internal protein forces (one-time computation)
-2. Generates **cocoon trajectories** that maintain constant distance from the protein surface
+2. Generates **winding trajectories** that spiral around the protein like thread
 3. Samples multiple ligand orientations (36 rotations) at each trajectory position
 4. Calculates combined force vectors (합벡터) at each residue
 5. Identifies binding sites where forces converge